-Dissipative losses are unintentional outputs of materials to the environment resulting from abrasion, corrosion, and erosion at mobile and stationary sources, and from leakages or accidents.
+Dissipative losses are unintentional outputs of materials to the environment resulting from abrasion, corrosion, and erosion at mobile and stationary sources, and from leakages or accidents during the transport of goods.
 This includes abrasion from tyres, friction products, buildings and infrastructure, leakages (e.g. of gas pipelines), or from accidents during the transport of goods.

-There are only very little data available internationally.
+There are only very few data available internationally.
 Matthews et al. (2000) report estimated data for the abrasion from tyres for Austria, Germany and USA.